NSExceptional/TBAlertController/README.md

 Installation:
 =============
+Cocoapods
+- Add `pod 'TBAlertController' to your podfile, then run `pod install`.

+Manual installation
+- Clone this repo
-Add `TBAlertController.h`, `TBAlertController.m`, `TBAlertAction.h`, and `TBAlertAction.m` to your project and import `TBAlertController.h`, and `TBAlertAction.h` if you need it.
-Cocoapods support coming soon!
+- Add `TBAlertController.h`, `TBAlertController.m`, `TBAlertAction.h`, and `TBAlertAction.m` to your project
+- Import `TBAlertController.h`, and optionally `TBAlertAction.h` if you plan to use it.

 About
 =====